corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/first-flow/code-java.md

 // MyFirstFlow is an initiating flow, it's corresponding responder flow is called MyFirstFlowResponder (defined below)
 // to link the two sides of the flow together they need to have the same protocol.
 @InitiatingFlow(protocol = "my-first-flow")
-// MyFirstFlow should inherit from RPCStartableFlow, which tells Corda it can be started via an RPC call public class MyFirstFlow implements RPCStartableFlow {
+// MyFirstFlow should inherit from ClientStartableFlow, which tells Corda it can be started via a REST call public class MyFirstFlow implements ClientStartableFlow {

     // It is useful to be able to log messages from the flows for debugging. private final Logger log = LoggerFactory.getLogger(MyFirstFlow.class);